wvenialbo/GOES-DL/README.md

 **GOES-DL** is an open-source Python package that simplifies the process of downloading satellite imagery datasets from various NOAA archives.
-The package supports both second and third-generation GOES satellite data &#91;[4](#goesi),[7](#goesr)&#93;, as well as the Gridded Satellite B1 (GridSat-B1) Climate Data Record &#91;[3](#gridb1)&#93;.
+The package supports both second and fourth-generation GOES satellite data &#91;[4](#goesi),[7](#goesr)&#93;, as well as the Gridded Satellite B1 (GridSat-B1) Climate Data Record &#91;[3](#gridb1)&#93;.
 GOES-DL provides an easy-to-use interface to access data for scientific analysis, research, and